jpuntomarcos/CNVfilteR/README.md

 germline single nucleotide variant (SNV) calls that are usually obtained in common NGS pipelines.
-As VCF field interpretation is key when working with these files, CNVfilteR specifically supports VCFs produced by VarScan2, Strelka/Strelka2, freeBayes, HaplotypeCaller, and UnifiedGenotyper.
+As VCF field interpretation is key when working with these files, CNVfilteR specifically supports VCFs produced by VarScan2, Strelka/Strelka2, freeBayes, HaplotypeCaller, UnifiedGenotyper and Torrent Variant Caller.
 Additionally, results can be plotted using the functions provided by the R/Bioconductor packages [karyoploteR](http://bioconductor.org/packages/karyoploteR/) and [CopyNumberPlots](http://bioconductor.org/packages/CopyNumberPlots/).